ThatCoolCoder/nosper-engine/InputLanguage.md

 Variables are assigned like `a = 2` and can then be used like `a * 2`.

 There are two types of variable: single and multi character.
 By default a string of text is interpreted as single variables, but the presence of an underscore signifies that the rest of the text is part of a multi-character variable.
 If there's a letter before the underscore, this is taken as the first letter of the multi character variable.
-If you have experience with latex typesetting, it is similar to that.
-This system may seem complicated at first, but it is useful as it allows two use cases:
+If you have experience with latex typesetting, this system is similar to how variables with subscripts are done there.
+This system may seem complicated at first, but it is useful as it allows two distinct use cases:
 - quick typing and implicit multiplication of single letter values (similar to how mathematicians would write simpler expressions on paper).
-- detailed variable names as are used in more complex
+- detailed & descriptive variables like those that may be used in more complex scenarios

 See below for examples of how different text is parsed as variables:
 ```